General Information About Malignant Mesothelioma

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
 Talk to your doctor if you think you may be at risk.

-Sometimes the cancer causes fluid to collect around the lung or in the abdomen.
-These symptoms may be caused by the fluid or malignant mesothelioma.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Sometimes the cancer causes fluid to collect in the chest or in the abdomen.
+Signs and symptoms may be caused by the fluid, malignant mesothelioma, or other conditions.
+Check with your doctor if you have any of the following:

 - Chest x-ray : An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.